MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 As the Windows Firewall does not provide the ability create named IP address sets, e.g., Management VLANs, manual (re)configuration of firewall rules and their source IP address ranges is cumbersome and error-prone.
+We have additionally noticed that port numbers are sometimes mangled while copying firewall rules between policy objetcs.
-It is therefore recommended to use PowerShell scripts to manage Windows Firewall rules, which is what the `DCFWTool` does.
+It is therefore strongly recommended to use PowerShell scripts to manage Windows Firewall rules, which is what the `DCFWTool` does.

+### Static IP Addresses

+Domain controllers should be configured with **static IP addresses**, as recommended by Microsoft.
+Failure to do so might cause network outages and would further complicate the firewall configuration.
+The firewall rule set described in this document therefore does not cover the DHCP client traffic.

 ### Firewall Rule Merging

-As mentioned in the [Key Design Decisions](#key-design-decisions) section, the set of rules is only prepared for DC-related roles and are is adjusted for various agents or non-standard roles running on a DC.
+To ensure the domain controllers are configured in a consistent way, their host-based firewalls should be managed centrally through a GPO.
+Any **local settings on individual DCs should be ignored** during firewall rule evaluation.

+This whitepaper and the policy object created by the `DCFWTool` only cover traffic related to domain controllers and a few additional Windows Server roles that are often present on DCs.
-If you need to add additional firewall rules for your environment (DC agents, SCCM management, etc.), it is recommended to create separate GPO and define all the custom rules there.
+If additional environment-specific firewall rules are needed (DC agents, SCCM management, etc.), it is recommended to define them in separate GPOs.
-Firewall rules, which are finally configured on a DC, are the outcome of all the rules merged from all the applied GPOs.
+The resulting firewall rule set, which will be honored by the DCs, will contain rules from all GPOs applied to these DCs.

 > [!NOTE]
-> Please keep in mind that this whitepaper only focuses on the firewall configuration.
-It is not a security baseline
+> Please keep in mind that this whitepaper only focuses on the firewall configuration
-> and it does not cover domain controller security hardening.
-You should have a separate and dedicated security
+> and does not cover any other aspects of domain controller security hardening.
-> baseline GPO applied to your DCs.
+> You should have a separate and dedicated security baseline GPO applied to your DCs.

 ![GPO precedence](../Images/Screenshots/firewall-precedence-gpo.png)

 ### Identifying Management Traffic

+#### Motivation

+Any proper DC firewall rule design requires that administrators are able to define the following groups of IP addresses or network ranges:

+- **Client network** (servers and client computers)
+- **Management network** (endpoints used for Tier 0 administration)
+- **Domain Controller network** (all DCs in the forest)

+Ideally, protocols that could be (mis)used for remote command execution, should only be open from the management network(s).
+Similarly, replication traffic should only be allowed to originate from other domain controllers.
+However, not all network protocols can be categorized easily.

 #### The Good